Aparna-Ranjith/ML-FlaskApp/README.md

 # ML-FlaskApp
-A Flask app for prediciting house rent based on dimensions and rating.
+A Flask app for prediciting house rent based on Rating, Square feet and Number of Bedrooms.